Want some inspiration on how to turn an old shed into a cozy writers cottage?

-A home office, a “she-shed,” a man-cave, a reading nook… here’s how I fixed up the old shed in my backyard as a retreat for my writing.
+A home office, a “she-shed,” a man-cave, a reading nook… Whatever you want to call it, here’s how I fixed up the old shed in my backyard as a retreat for my writing.

 Creating A Writer’s Cottage